DevExpress-Examples/reporting-web-forms-designer-storage/Readme.md

 # How to Integrate Web Report Designer in a Web Application

-The application stores reports in a database hosted in Microsoft SQL Server.
-It allows you to add, delete, and edit reports.
+The application allows you to add, delete, and edit reports stored a Microsoft SQL Server database.
+A project implements the [ReportStorageWebExtension](https://docs.devexpress.com/XtraReports/DevExpress.XtraReports.Web.Extensions.ReportStorageWebExtension) descendant to access the database.

 This example also demonstrates how to add custom commands to the report designer menu at runtime.
-A custom <strong>Close</strong> menu command redirects you to the homepage.
+A custom _Close_ menu command redirects you to the homepage.

+> Before you start:
 >- Create the **Reports** database in the local Microsoft SQL Server.
 Add the **ReportLayout** table with the following script:
-> Before you start:
 >
 >   ```SQL
 >   USE [Reports]